AI Agent Skill

 The Silent Checkout

 Removing anxiety through typographic clarity.
+Error states should inform, not panic.

 The Noisy Way